Updates

 Maximum Extra Pension (Pension Flexibilities)

-Members of the Teachers' Pension Scheme can increase their pension benefits through flexibilities that allow them to purchase either Additional Pension, Faster Accrual, or through the ‘Buy-out’ of the standard rate of actuarial reduction (the ‘Buy out’ must be made within six months of joining the Scheme).
+Members of the Teachers' Pension Scheme can increase their pension benefits through flexibilities that allow them to purchase either Additional Pension, Faster Accrual, or through the ‘Buy-out’ of the standard rate of actuarial reduction (the ‘Buy out’ must be made within six months of joining the Scheme and the member must be in pensionable service).
 The amount of extra pension available is a fixed amount, but is increased each Scheme year in line with Pensions Increase.
 As rounding is to the nearest £100 a small Pensions Increase may not result in an increase in the maximum extra pension.

 For the 2024-2025 Scheme year the Pensions Increase 6.7%, and the maximum extra pension amount will increase to: